Alabama vs. Clemson College Basketball Predictions & Picks - November 28

 Alabama Performance Insights

-- The Crimson Tide average 97.8 points per game (first in college basketball) while giving up 74.8 per outing (264th in college basketball).
-They have a +138 scoring differential overall and outscore opponents by 23 points per game.
+- The Crimson Tide have a +138 scoring differential, topping opponents by 23 points per game.
+They're putting up 97.8 points per game to rank first in college basketball and are giving up 74.8 per contest to rank 264th in college basketball.

-- Alabama wins the rebound battle by an average of 11.6 boards.
-It is grabbing 36.8 rebounds per game (63rd in college basketball) compared to its opponents' 25.2 per outing.
+- Alabama wins the rebound battle by 11.6 boards on average.
+It collects 36.8 rebounds per game, which ranks 61st in college basketball, while its opponents pull down 25.2 per contest.

+- Alabama hits 3.2 more threes per contest than the opposition, 10.2 (22nd in college basketball) compared to its opponents' 7.

-- The Crimson Tide put up 119.5 points per 100 possessions (first in college basketball), while giving up 91.4 points per 100 possessions (219th in college basketball).
+- The Crimson Tide's 119.5 points per 100 possessions on offense rank first in college basketball, and the 91.4 points they allow per 100 possessions rank 218th in college basketball.

-- Alabama has committed 12.2 turnovers per game (189th in college basketball play) while forcing 12 (202nd in college basketball).
+- Alabama forces 12 turnovers per game (203rd in college basketball) while committing 12.2 (191st in college basketball action).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.